monty930/Multi2Diamonds/Lin/README.md

 [game record]
 $\mathfrak{\color{cyan}{|}}$

+- [player_nick_X]: If player is a robot, the name is preceded by '~~'.
+Example: ~~M54586.
+Idk if the robot's 'name' has to have any specific format.

 - [dealer]: 1 = S, 2 = W, 3 = N, 4 = E

 - [cards of X] in format: SxxxHxxxDxxxCxxx